-• These figures are only examples and are not guaranteed.
+- These figures are only examples and are not guaranteed.
 They are not minimum or maximum amounts.
-Your guaranteed minimum cash sum depends on your premium and age when you apply.
-What you get back depends on how your investment grows and on the tax treatment of your investment.
-The lower projected growth rate of 2% for both 30 and 50 year olds next birthday as well as the middle rate of 5% for a 50 year old next birthday provide for a return which is less than the total investment you will make over a 10 year term.
-This is due to the effect of charges in the first two years and cost of life cover for the duration of the bond.

-- You could get back more or less than these amounts. - These yearly growth rates are our reasonable estimate of potential returns.
+The guaranteed minimum cash sum depends on your premium and the duration of the bond.
+What the child gets back depends on how your investment grows and on the tax treatment of the investment.
+The lower projected growth rate of 0.5% and the middle projected growth rate of 3.5% provides for a return which is less than the total investment you will make over a 10 year term.
+This is due to the effect of charges in the first two years and cost of life cover for the duration of the bond. - The child could get back more or less than this. - These yearly growth rates are our reasonable estimate of potential returns.
 They are subject to the maximum rates permitted by the Financial Conduct Authority.
-All figures include the deduction of the actual charges assumed on the bond. - Do not forget that inflation would reduce what you could buy in the future with the amounts shown.
+All figures include the deduction of the actual charges assumed on the bond. - Do not forget that inflation would reduce what the child could buy in the future with the amounts shown.

-Every year you will receive a statement that will provide you with details of any bonuses that have been added to your bond.
+Every year you will receive a statement that will provide you with details of any bonuses that have been added to your child's bond.